Baoshan Yunnan, China Travel Guide

 Costs for a Baoshan visit vary based on your travel style and preferences.

-The official currency of China is the Chinese Yuan (CNY), also known as Renminbi (RMB), symbol ¥.
+The official currency of The people's republic of china is the Chinese Yuan (CNY), referred to as Renminbi (RMB), symbol ¥.
 Exchange rate: ~7.2 CNY to 1 USD or ~8.8 CNY to 1 EUR.
 Check current rates.

 Tipping is not customary or expected in mainland China, including Baoshan.
-Service charges may be included in higher-end restaurants or hotels.
+Service charges may be included at higher-end restaurants or hotels.

 Baoshan has several hospitals, but major facilities in provincial capitals like Kunming generally offer higher standards.
-Pack any required prescription medicines, along with a doctor's note explaining their use.
+Bring any required prescription medicines, along with a doctor's note explaining their use.

 Prioritizing your health and safety promotes a pleasant and worry-free experience in Baoshan.